akarve/bip-keychain/pre-bips/steganographic-seeds.md

 but, unfortunately for the security, convenience, and trust of the users, vary in how they convert user entropy to the proper binary seed.

-    1. Users must run their own vendor-specific code to verify that the vendor has actually used their provided entropy.
+    1. Users are required to run their own vendor-specific code to verify that the vendor has actually used their provided entropy.
 Said verification often _still_ requires blind trust (how does the user know that entropy produced the right binary seed?) and is prohibitively technical for many users.

-    1. The time, effort, and equipment needed to enter the result of 100 six-sided die rolls—the minimum number of rolls to surpass 256 bits of entropy—is cumbersome.
+    1. It is cumbersome to manually enter the results of 100 six-sided die rolls, the minimum number of rolls to surpass 256 bits of entropy.

-    1. Dice are a terrible storage medium since there are usually fewer dice than rolls and since dice are easily mixed up, leading to loss of the original seed.
+    1. Dice rolls are poor for storing secrets since there are usually fewer dice than rolls and since dice are easily mixed up.

         > Compare the effort and portability of these 100 rolls
         > to the far easier and more portable shuffled deck of cards.